-Keep reading to learn more about subungual melanoma, including how to tell it apart from toenail fungus, along with symptoms, causes, and treatment for both.
+Keep reading to learn more about subungual melanoma, differences from toenail fungus, and the symptoms, causes, and treatment for both.

 Melanoma is a type of skin cancer.
 Subungual melanoma is uncommon.
 It accounts for only

 Subungual melanoma is rare, but it is deadly if left untreated.
 One of the biggest challenges with treating subungual melanoma is diagnosing it early and correctly.

 It’s often difficult to diagnose because this type of cancer often has a dark brown or black streak on the nail that’s similar in appearance to other benign causes.

 - injury to the nail with blood under the nail

 There are, however, symptoms to look out for that can make diagnosis easier for your doctor.

 Read on to learn about how doctors diagnose subungual melanoma vs. nail fungus.

 Diagnosing subungual melanoma